-CAKE DECORATING-UNIT 11 MOLDS (SENIORS ONLY)
+MOLDS-UNIT 11 (SENIORS ONLY)

-Class 2641 Cake Decorating Unit 11
+Class 2641 Molds Unit 11

-- A. Completed Cake Decorating e-Record presented in sturdy binder/notebook. - B. Include the following information in the Cake Decorating e-Record of the three required molded items plus the exhibit item (TOTAL of 4).
+A. Completed Cake Decorating e-Record presented in sturdy binder/notebook.

+B. Include the following information in the Cake Decorating e-Record of the three required molded items plus the exhibit item (TOTAL of 4).
 Mold and shape at least three different edible materials (fondant, gum paste, molding chocolate, candy melts, sugar, cereal bases covered in fondant, etc.).
-See manual.

-- 1. occasion for use

-- 2. molding materials (at least three different molding or shaping materials)

-- molds used (mold at least three different edible molds)

-- 4. techniques used

-- 5. tips used and where

-- 6. edible materials other than molding

-- 7. cost of materials

-- 8. any problems you had

-- C. Include photos or drawings of the three molded items in addition to photos of you working on your project in the record photo page.
-Write a short explanation of what you did and what you learned with each molded or shaped item you decorated.

-- D. One molded or shaped object may be on a decorated cake, a cake form or an independent display case (no larger than 10 inches) to protect the item from harm.
+See manual. occasion for use molding materials (at least three different molding or shaping materials) molds used (mold at least three different edible molds) techniques used tips used and where edible materials other than molding cost of materials any problems you had C. Include photos or drawings of the three molded items in addition to photos of you working on your project in the record photo page.
+Write a short explanation of what shaped item you decorated.D.
+One molded or shaped object may be on a decorated cake, a cake form or an independent display case (no larger than 10 inches) to protect the item from harm.

-- E. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).